 Skin Pigmentation and UV Exposure

-The intensity of UV radiation varies with both latitude and altitude.
-Tectonic activity creates mountainous regions in equatorial zones, like the Ethiopian Highlands and the Andes.
-These populations experience intense UV radiation despite cooler temperatures, maintaining high levels of protective melanin.
-This decoupling of temperature and UV radiation illustrates how tectonic topography creates complex selective landscapes that differ from simple latitudinal gradients.
+Skin pigmentation is strongly influenced by ultraviolet (UV) radiation levels, which vary with both latitude and altitude.
+Tectonic uplift creates mountainous regions within equatorial zones—such as the Ethiopian Highlands and the Andes—where intense UV radiation persists despite relatively cooler temperatures.
+Populations in these regions maintain high melanin levels to protect against UV damage, illustrating how tectonic topography can create complex selective environments that deviate from simple latitudinal gradients.

 Dietary Adaptations and Pastoralism